Catholic spirituality: Dominican spirituality

 Dominican spirituality is characterized by poverty, preaching God's Word, and defense of Catholic doctrine.
+Its "Four Pillars" are prayer, study, community, and preaching.
 St. Dominic (1170–1221) encountered heretics on a journey in France.
 His opinion was that the people were not to blame, the preachers were.
 If there are good, orthodox preachers, then the people will be good and orthodox also.
-And so he founded the "Order of Preachers" or "Dominicans", who draw their inspiration from contemplating Christ's humanity.
+Therefore, he founded the "Order of Preachers" or "Dominicans", who draw their inspiration from contemplating Christ's humanity.
 One of the ways of praying that goes back to the Dominicans is the Rosary.
 There is a tradition that states that Virgin Mary gave the Rosary to Dominic in a mystical vision.
 The Rosary is characteristic of Dominican spirituality because it focuses attention on the principal mysteries of the life of Jesus Christ, can lead to contemplation, and is a way of proclaiming the truths of faith.
-Some members of the Dominican Order have made significant contributions to Catholic thought as did St. Thomas Aquinas, the most prominent scholar in the Scholastic tradition.
+Some members of the Dominican Order have made significant contributions to Catholic thought, as did St. Thomas Aquinas, the most prominent scholar in the Scholastic tradition.
 He argued that teaching the faith was a superior form of contemplative prayer.

 Ignatian spirituality

 Ignatian spirituality is characterized by examination of one's life, discerning the will of God, finding God in all things (hence their motto "Ad maiorem Dei gloriam" or "For the Greater Glory of God"), and living the Resurrection.
 St. Ignatius of Loyola (1491–1556) was a wounded soldier when he first began to read about Christ and the saints.
 He had a conversion experience while healing which led over time to his founding the Society of Jesus, known as the Jesuits.
-His classic, the Spiritual Exercises, is a guide for making a retreats, for which he is the Church's patron.
-Jesuits are quite diverse, despite rumors to the contrary, but are united by a zeal that comes from every Jesuit making the Spiritual Exercises.
+His classic, the Spiritual Exercises, is a guide for making retreats, for which he is the Church's patron.
+Jesuits are quite diverse, but are united by a zeal that comes from every Jesuit making the Spiritual Exercises.
 Lay Catholics make a shortened version of the Exercises at retreat houses wherein the director, as did Ignatius, guides each retreatant separately through reflections and "application of the senses" to Jesus' life, for discernment as to what God is asking of them.

 Ignatian Spirituality incorporates elements from earlier spiritual traditions: finding God in all things, or being a contemplative in action, has been likened to the spirituality of St. Francis of Assisi whom Ignatius admired.
 Meditation/contemplation on the Gospels has roots in the Benedictine Lectio Divina.
 However, Ignatian Spirituality is adaptable as is clear from Ignatius' book on the Exercises.
 For instance, Pedro Arrupe (1907–1991), a prominent Superior General of the Jesuits from 1965 to 1983, was known for incorporating Zen meditative techniques to assist in his concentration.
 Another example of adaptability is the extent to which the individual exercitant applies imagination, quite presence, or discursive reasoning to the events of Jesus' life, to arrive at closer knowledge and following of the Lord.